Salted Caramel Cupcakes

 Divide batter evenly among cups and bake 23-25 minutes or until skewer comes out clean.
 Cool completely.

-For caramel: While cupcakes are baking, over medium heat, place water and whole cane sugar in heavy bottomed saucepan.
+While cupcakes are baking, over medium heat, place water and whole cane sugar in heavy bottomed saucepan.
 Bring to a simmer (do not stir) and continue to let simmer until it reaches 240 degrees.
 Remove from heat and carefully whisk in the cream (the mixture will bubble) and then add the butter.
 Cool to room temperature.

-For frosting: In bowl of mixer, with beater attachment, beat together the cream cheese and cooled caramel until there are no streaks.
+In bowl of mixer, with beater attachment, beat together the cream cheese and cooled caramel until there are no streaks.
 Gently fold in cream.
 Spread a generous amount of frosting on each cooled cupcake.
 Sprinkle with coarse ground sea salt or fleur de sel.

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Deliciously Organic will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!